Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

 \subsection{Setup}

-We adopt the methodological framework developed by \cite{papadogeorgou2022causal} for causal inference with spatio-temporal treatment and outcome processes.
-Suppose that we observe the data over $T$ discrete time periods, $t\in\mathcal{T}=\{1,2,\dots,T\}$.
+We adopt the framework of \cite{papadogeorgou2022causal}.
+Suppose we observe the data over $T$ discrete time periods, $t\in\mathcal{T}=\{1,\dots,T\}$.
 Let $\Omega$ denote the entire space under consideration that contains a potentially infinite number of possible treatment and outcome locations.
-We use $W_t(s) \in \{1, 0\}$ to indicate whether or not location $s \in \Omega$ receives the treatment at time $t$, whereas $W_t = W_t(\Omega) \in \mathcal{W}$ denotes the treatment point pattern at time $t$ with $\mathcal{W}$ representing the set of all possible point patterns.
-For simplicity, this set is assumed to be identical across time periods.
-In addition, we assume that the number of treated locations at each time period is finite.
-We use $\lWt = (W_1,W_2,\dots,W_t)$ to denote the collection of treatment history up to time $t,$ and $\overline{\bm w}_t=(w_1, w_2,\dots, w_t)$ for its realization.
+Let $W_t(s) \in \{1, 0\}$ indicate whether location $s \in \Omega$ receives the treatment at time $t$, whereas $W_t = W_t(\Omega) \in \mathcal{W}$ denotes the treatment point pattern at time $t$ with $\mathcal{W}$ representing the set of all possible point patterns, which is assumed to be identical over time.
+We also assume that the number of treated locations at each time period is finite.
+We use $\lWt = (W_1,\dots,W_t)$ to denote the collection of treatment history up to time $t,$ whose realization is $\overline{\bm w}_t=(w_1,\dots, w_t)$.